 4.3.1 The principles of EDA

-As a quick summary, here are the 10 principles of EDA mentioned above:
+As a quick summary, here are the ten principles of EDA mentioned above:

-Start with a clean slate and explicitly load all data and all packages required.
+Start with a clean slate and explicitly load all data and all required packages.

 Make copies (and copies of copies) of your data.